 CHECK OUT

-- CAT Verbal Ability (VA) solved questions
+- CAT Verbal Ability (VA) solved questions with solutions PDFs for practice

-- CAT Logical Reasoning (LR) solved questions
+- CAT Logical Reasoning (LR) questions with solutions PDFs for practice

-- CAT Quantitative Aptitude (QA) solved questions
+- CAT Quantitative Aptitude (QA) questions with solutions PDFs for practice

 The table below shows the financial performance of business houses for a particular year.
 Study the table and answer the questions based on the information contained in the table.